 As the name indicates, there is always something unique among the ever-changing selection at Curiosity Donuts.
 Here, 16 styles of dough end up in 10 varieties from beignets to sourdough bars, so there are lots of kinds of donuts to try.

-Curiosity offers two delicious apple cider varieties.
+Curiosity offers two delicious apple cider varieties at their shop in Furlong.
 Their “new-fashioned apple cider” donut is flavored with cider and has crisp crust over a moist interior.
 The second type—cinnamon cider sticks—uses pieces of apple cider doughnuts that are dusted with cinnamon and shaped into sticks before being fried, dusted with cinnamon-cardamom sugar, and glazed.
 It’s pretty incredible.

 Linvilla Orchards is known for lots of things in the fall from its Pumpkinland and fall festivities to its 20 acres of apple-filled orchards.
 It’s one of the top places to go around Halloween in the Philadelphia area.